-If the RBAC user's scope coverage type is "Providers and Consumers," the user cannot select an IP list as the consumer.
-To select an IP list as a consumer in a rule, the scope coverage type must be "Providers Only."
+If the RBAC user's scope coverage type is "Sources and Cestinations," the user cannot select an IP list as the consumer.
 For more information, see "IP Lists" and "Role-based Access Control" in PCE Administration Guide.

 Custom iptables Rules